 (IMPORT from NAME_OF_TRANSFER_OBJECT at PATCH_NAME)

-If it is not, it is better to locate the transfer object by associating it with a VR object of PLATE type, which is located by way of the usual POSITION and SIZE lines.
+For this reason, the location of the transfer object is conveyed by associating it with a VR object of PLATE type, which is located by way of the usual POSITION and SIZE lines.

 The (export and (import statements then take the form: